-Cologne and Stuttgart became regular weekend getaways when I lived in Paris.
-I’d visit Berlin at the drop of a hat and considered moving there.
-I fell in love with the snow in Hamburg and I still rate Dresden as the most beautiful city in Germany.
+Cologne and Stuttgart became regular weekend getaways when I lived in Paris thanks to the fast trains and affordable tickets.
+I would take any opportunity to visit Berlin and considered moving there on many occasions.
+I fell in love with snow-covered Hamburg and I still rate Dresden as the most beautiful city in Germany.

 However you like to spend your travels, Berlin has you covered.
 If you’re going to Germany you can’t miss it.
 Well you can, I did at first, but why would you?
-You have all the famous sights like the Brandenburg Gate, Reichstag, and the East Side Gallery plus world class museums on Museum Island.
+You have all the famous sights like the Brandenburg Gate, Reichstag, and the East Side Gallery plus world-class museums on Museum Island.

 Adam’s guide to Berlin sums up everything you need to know about visiting the coolest city in Europe.

 Schanzenviertel and Karolinenviertel are the places to be for cafe hopping, bars, boutique stores and everything that goes along with that.
 Or you can get some peace sailing on the Alster.

 Most tourists associate beer with Munich but my mind always goes to Cologne.
 It’s hard to take a walk along the Rhine when it’s lined with tempting beer gardens serving the locally brewed Kölsch.
 It’s best to give in and join them or at the very least sip away your afternoon with an Aperol Spritz.

 People from Munich are better than everyone else, wealthier, and more sophisticated.
 And they are arrogant snobs who look down on others.
 What?
 Ok, before anyone gets upset those are not my views but I’m surprised by how many times I’ve heard some version of those statements.
 I’m sure it’s a result of the friendly (or not so friendly) rivalry between German states but I do find it funny how these stereotypes stick.

-Personally I can’t get enough of Munich and find the people to be lovely.
+Personally, I can’t get enough of Munich and find the people to be lovely.
 Munich is great for shopping, eating, drinking, and visiting the Christmas markets, which to be fair mostly consists of shopping, eating, and drinking.

 Business.
 Banking.
 Boring.
-That sums up Frankfurt doesn’t it?
+That sums up Frankfurt, doesn’t it?
 Well, yes and no. There’s a bit of that going on but there’s also the historic Romerberg district, a beautiful Opera house, fun neighbourhoods Bornheim and Nordend, the most modern skyline in Europe, and a crazy number of high-end sports cars cruising the streets.

 Dusseldorf is a little harder to define.
-It has a long standing rivalry with Cologne, their beer drinking neighbour situated an hour down the road on the Rhine.
+It has a long-standing rivalry with Cologne, their beer drinking neighbour situated an hour down the road on the Rhine.
 The city is chock full of breweries and the ‘longest bar in the world’ so this is the place to go for the ultimate pub crawl.

-Surrounded by vineyard covered hills, it’s not surprising Stuttgart is all about wine rather than beer.
+Surrounded by vineyard-covered hills, it’s not surprising Stuttgart is all about wine rather than beer.
 Drink up while enjoying the elegant streets and squares in the most underrated city in Germany.
 As home to both the Porche and Mercedes-Benz museums, Stuttgart is a fantastic destination for car lovers.
 Don’t miss taking a day trip to Tuebingen to see one of the most unspoilt old towns in the country.

-Dresden’s old city and skyline is a baroque open-air museum.
-From Bruhl’s Terrace on the Elbe River you can see the Frauenkirche, Opera House, Zwinger Palace, Hofkirche, and other masterpieces.
-Dresden is all about culture and history.
-No other city offers better museums and no museum beats the fascinating treasures at the New Green Vault.
+Dresden’s old city and skyline is like a baroque open-air museum.
+From Bruhl’s Terrace on the Elbe River, you can see the Frauenkirche, Opera House, Zwinger Palace, Hofkirche and other historical and architectural masterpieces.

-Along with the rows 15th and 16th century half-timbered houses, there’s the Imperial Castle, a beautiful fountain named the Beautiful Fountain, the eerie Nazi Party Rally Grounds, the most visited Christmas market in the world, and a sausage protected under European law.
+Along with the rows of 15th and 16th-century half-timbered houses, there’s the Imperial Castle, a beautiful fountain named the Beautiful Fountain, the eerie Nazi Party Rally Grounds, the most visited Christmas market in the world and a sausage protected under European law.